Pravnk57/Serverless-ec2-scheduler/README.md

 9. Now, we have successfully created two schedules: one to start the instance every day at 7:00 AM and the other to stop the instance every day at 5:00 PM.

-9. Now, we have successfully created two schedules: one to start the instance every day at 8:00 AM and the other to stop the instance every day at 5:00 PM.

 ![image (69)](https://github.com/Pravnk57/Serverless-ec2-scheduler/assets/117705143/01d09200-1af4-47e9-80a6-f9e7b4263de7)

 ### Step 6 :